enChoice Supports a Unique Technology-Based program named SPARK (Sentinel Protection Against Rhino Killing)

 As the world has continued to evolve into a digital space, the opportunity exists to adapt and fine tune all aspects of an enterprise to take advantage of cutting-edge technologies Enterprises that choose to transform, will be those that survive and thrive in the future.

 Survival of the Rhino species falls into this concept as well.
 This transformation is not something that can happen overnight.
 It requires a well-planned strategy, the restructuring of processes, the integration of new software and services, as well as training and ongoing support.
-The Wildlife Protection Program is aimed at using cutting-edge technology, including the Internet of Things (IoT) to enable a revolutionary way of protecting wildlife. enChoice’s initial participation will include sending an Information Technology professional, Jarrod Nash, to work on-site with WGR personnel to assist in planning the production roll-out of the program.
+SPARK is aimed at using cutting-edge technology, including the Internet of Things (IoT) to enable a revolutionary way of protecting wildlife. enChoice’s initial participation will include sending an Information Technology professional, Jarrod Nash, to work on-site with WGR personnel to assist in planning the production roll-out of the program.
 Subsequent support from enChoice will consist of additional staffing, software and technology assistance.

 Tony White CEO of enChoice added “We are honored to have been given the opportunity to apply our expertise in Digital Transformation to such an important cause. enChoice consistently strives to improve processes and we are looking forward to being able to channel our skills and solutions to benefit an endangered species and a cause that is truly critical for the future of our planet.”